md-nobin/100_Days_of_Python/README.md

 ## Day 14

-Today i build a game called "higher-lower" More info [here](Day14)
+Today I build a game called "higher-lower" More info [here](Day14)
 ***

 ## Day 15

-Today i setup my local development environment.
+Today I set up my local development environment.
 I install python and Pycharm on my  machine.

 Project : In this hole day i work in a big project .